tubacatal/express-tdd/README.md

 # Available Scripts
 ### `npx http-server -c-1 -p 8080 -P http://localhost:3000`
-Run the client on port 8080 to listen port 3000
+Run the client on port 8080 to listen port 3000.

 ### `npm start`
-Run the server on port 3000
+Run the server on port 3000.
+Run command while in "express-tdd/source"

-### `npm run test`
+### `npm test`
-Run the tests on watch mode
+Run the tests on watch mode.
+Run command while in "express-td/source"